 The Society is governed by a 18-member Board of Trustees.
 The Society employs 13 full-time and 25 part-time staff, assisted by 80 volunteers.

 Along with 18 other cultural organizations, the New Hampshire Historical Society is a member of the New England Regional Fellowship Consortium, which offers grants for projects that draw on the collections and resources of the collaborating organizations.

 All of the New Hampshire Historical Society's programs and services are made possible by membership dues and contributions from individuals, foundations, and businesses.
 You are invited to join today and enjoy the many benefits membership provides.
 Call the membership department at 603-856-0621 or use our convenient and secure online membership form.

-The New Hampshire Historical Society is accredited by the American Alliance of Museums and its three facilities are listed on the National Register of Historic Places.
+The New Hampshire Historical Society is accredited by the American Alliance of Museums and its facilities are listed on the National Register of Historic Places.

 Hours: Thursday through Saturday, 9:30 a.m. to 5 p.m.
 Library open by appointment Thursday through Saturday, 9:30 a.m. to 12:30 p.m. and 1:30 to 4:30 p.m.